shimamoto/airframe/airframe-log/README.md

 In default, loglevel file will be found in this order:

  1. `log-test.properties` in the classpath.
  1. If 1. is not found, use `log.properties` in the classpath.

 To change the log file path, you can use `Logger.scheduleLogLevelScan(file paths, duration)`.

 In debugging your application, create `src/test/resources/log-test.properties` file, and call `Logger.scheduleLogLevelScan` before running test cases.
 This is useful for quickly checking the log messages.

-### Using LoglevelScanner with ScalaTest
+### Using LogLevelScanner with ScalaTest

 To scan log level properties periodically with [ScalaTest](http://www.scalatest.org/), define the base trait as follows: